thosgood/this-weeks-finds/markdown/101-151/week134.md

 but so far it is almost solely a theory of kinematics, rather than dynamics.
 In other words, it provides a description of the geometry of *space* at the quantum level, but says little about *spacetime*.
-Recently people have begun to study dynamics with the help of \"spin foams\", but we still can\'t compute anything well enough to be sure we\'re on the right track.
-So, pessimistically speaking, it\'s possible that the background-free quality of loop quantum gravity has only been achieved by simplifying assumptions that will later prevent us from understanding dynamics.
+Recently people have begun to study dynamics with the help of "spin foams", but we still can't compute anything well enough to be sure we're on the right track.
+So, pessimistically speaking, it's possible that the background-free quality of loop quantum gravity has only been achieved by simplifying assumptions that will later prevent us from understanding dynamics.

-Alain Connes expressed this worry during Abhay Ashtekar\'s talk, as did Arthur Jaffe afterwards.
+Alain Connes expressed this worry during Abhay Ashtekar's talk, as did Arthur Jaffe afterwards.
 Technically speaking, the main issue is that loop quantum gravity assumes that unsmeared Wilson loops are sensible observables at the kinematical level, while in other theories, like Yang-Mills theory, one always needs to smear the Wilson loops.
-Of course these other theories aren\'t background-free, so loop quantum gravity probably *should* be different.
-But until we know that loop quantum gravity really gives gravity (or some fancier theory like supergravity) in the large-scale limit, we can\'t be sure it should be different in this particular way.
-It\'s a legitimate worry\... but only time will tell!
+Of course these other theories aren't background-free, so loop quantum gravity probably *should* be different.
+But until we know that loop quantum gravity really gives gravity (or some fancier theory like supergravity) in the large-scale limit, we can't be sure it should be different in this particular way.
+It's a legitimate worry\... but only time will tell!

-I could continue listing approaches and their flaws, including Connes\' own approach using noncommutative geometry, but let me stop here.
+I could continue listing approaches and their flaws, including Connes' own approach using noncommutative geometry, but let me stop here.
 The only really good news is that different approaches have *different* flaws.
 Thus, by comparing them, one might learn something!